kaushal91198/Node.js-EmployeeManagementSystem/README.md

 -------------

 ## How to run this project in a local development machine
-* Make sure you install node modules in both frontend and backend using `npm install` command
+* Make sure you install node modules using `npm install` command

 * run projects on Windows PowerShell use this command `env:DEBUG='myapp:*'; npm start`